JJimmyFlynn/Halt/README.md

 # Halt
-Halt is the a WordPress starter theme that utilizes either [Timber + Twig](https://www.upstatement.com/timber/) or a vanilla WordPress setup
+Halt is a WordPress starter theme that utilizes either [Timber + Twig](https://www.upstatement.com/timber/) or a vanilla WordPress setup

 ## Requirements